Couchbase-Ecosystem/cbl-ionic-docs/docs/DataSync/remote-sync-gateway.md

 ### Document Access Removal Behavior

-When access to a document is removed on Sync Gateway (see: Sync Gateway’s [Sync Function](https://docs.couchbase.com/sync-gateway/current/sync-function-api.html)), the document replication listener sends a notification with the `AccessRemoved` flag set to `true` and subsequently purges the document from the database.
+When access to a document is removed on a server (see: Sync Gateway’s [Sync Function](https://docs.couchbase.com/sync-gateway/current/sync-function-api.html)), the document replication listener sends a notification with the `AccessRemoved` flag set to `true` and subsequently purges the document from the database.

 ## Documents Pending Push